ryan4orce/fullstackbootcamp/flow_secure_app/flow_secure_app.rst

 .. note::

-  Estimated time to complete: 15-30 MINUTES
+  In this lab, you will use the VM's you cloned from the **AHV: Managing Workloads** lab.
+The naming prefix used for those clones was **flow-<initials>-clone#**

+  Make sure you are using *your* VM's to prevent interference with other lab users.

-In this exercise you will create an application category named **app-abc**.
-You will assign the **AppType: app-abc** category to our application VM, which in this example is the **flow-abc-5** VM.
-Finally you will create a security policy to restrict the application VM from receiving ICMP ping requests from VMs outside of the **programs-abc: sales-abc** category.
+In this exercise you will create an application category named **app-<initials>**.
+You will assign the **AppType: app-<initials>** category to our application VM, which in this example is the **flow-<initials>-clone5** VM.
+Finally you will create a security policy to restrict the application VM from receiving ICMP ping requests from VMs outside of the **programs-<initials>: sales-<initials>** category.

-Secure Applications with Microsegmentation
+Secure Apps with Microsegmentation
 ++++++++++++++++++++++++++++++++++++++++++

 Create and Assign Categories ............................

-Update **AppType** with New Category Value **app-abc**
+Update **AppType** with New Category Value
 ------------------------------------------------------

 Log on to the Prism Central environment and navigate to **Explore > Categories**.